AleksRemizov/git-demo/README.md

-Repository on the GitHub created
+ --Repository on the GitHub created

-Project is publicly accessible on GitHub
+--Project is publicly accessible on GitHub

-Link to the repo added to task as comment
+--Link to the repo added to task as comment

-Git installed
+--Git installed